-A common question within this topic is how long does a Bacs transfer take?
+A common question within this topic is how long a Bacs transfer takes.

 Due to this process taking only three days, Bacs payment time is fast and is a practical option for organisations hoping to send and receive payments quickly and efficiently.

-How to make a Bacs payment is essential for businesses to know.
-There are two methods within Bacs: Direct Credit and Direct Debit, both of these requiring you to know information about the participating account to complete the payment.
+Both of these options require you to know information about the participating account to complete the payment.
 To pay by Bacs, the required information is: the name of their bank, the account number, and the sort code.

 If you want to take payments, then Direct Debit may be the top choice for you.
 Bacs Direct Debit is an instruction from a customer to their bank which authorises an organisation to take payments from their account, as long as the customer gives notice of the payments and dates to their bank.
 This is the safest way of making payments in the UK as there is a guarantee meaning customers are protected from any fraudulent payments.